iankar8/ambientficompliance/ecommsentineldemo/TESTING_CHECKLIST.md

-# 🧪 Sentinel Testing Checklist
+# 🧪 ArcanaSentinel Testing Checklist

 Use this checklist to verify everything works after setup.